 Purpose of Life (according to the Dalai Lama)

 My family lives in Washington, D.C. and the climate is of course very charged with all things political.
-When His Holiness came to speak one summer, I thought it would be important for my youngest to have the experience of hearing a spiritual teacher.
-A different door than the political or religious into who we are.
+When His Holiness came to speak one summer, I thought it would be important for my youngest to have the experience of hearing a spiritual teacher and the option of a different door than the political or religious into who we are.
 We sat outside with thousands of others.
-Capitol building behind us and the atmosphere a strange combination of casual picnic, anticipation, and nervousness that seemed to me a wondering about how to behave.
-Symphonies, marches, festivals, church - all good…But the Dalai Lama?
-Here we were on picnic blankets.
-That didn’t seem fitting.
-I know others felt the same because while there was easy chatting, it’s not like there were frisbees being tossed around.
-In that particular space and time, there was the presence of anticipation, fun, nervousness.
-All those Energies were simultaneous and discernible.
+Capitol building behind us and a jumbled mood all around us.
+A strange combination of grand, symbolic architecture mixed with casual picnic.
+All together the energies mixed into a kind of nervousness.
+I had the impression we all weren’t sure how to behave.
+Here was a crowd that knew symphonies, marches for causes, major sporting events, cultural festivals - but the Dalai Lama?
+Being on picnic blankets didn’t seem fitting and while there was cheerful chatting and snacking, it’s not like there were frisbees being tossed.
+At that particular event and location, it was possible to distinguish all the energies, but they added up to a subdued anticipation.

-So there we thousands silently were – humbled in this very present moment – a little bit enthralled and waiting.
-Waiting to hear the reason for life . . . for how to be better . . . to be more alive . . . to be more connected . . . to be more anything . . . to save this communal feeling forever.
-I know I wasn’t the only one yearning to understand the purpose, secret, and meaning of life from someone who believes in and prays for peace, even while in exile and even while his country is occupied.
+So there we thousands silently were – humbled, a little bit enthralled, and waiting.
+Waiting to hear the reason for life . . . for how to be better . . . to be more alive . . . to be more connected . . . to be more anything . . . to have this communal feeling forever.
+I wasn’t the only one yearning to understand the purpose, secret, and meaning of life from someone who believes in and prays for peace, even while in exile and even while his country is occupied.
 I wasn’t the only one hoping to receive all that from someone who isn’t ignorant or hateful in his response to reality.

 He began his talk by reading our minds I suppose and acknowledging that we were there to learn a secret.
 "The purpose of your life . . . ."